 Hillary was never the sort to accept the profession of full-time celebrity.
 He had higher ideals than that.
-His travels in Nepal and his friendship with Tenzing had given him a deep appreciation of the Nepalese culture and people.
-Yet he was not so blinded by the romantic beauty of the landscape to overlook the very real social problems that Nepalese people faced, living in a small, poor country dwarfed by two huge neighbours.
+His travels in Nepal and his friendship with Tenzing had given him a deep appreciation of the Nepalese culture and people, but not so that he was blinded by the romantic beauty of the landscape to overlook the very real social problems that Nepalese people faced; living in a small and poor country dwarfed by two huge neighbours.

 Hillary recalled how an elderly Sherpa from Khumjung village, the hometown of most of the Sherpas on his Everest ascent, had come to him a few years after that expedition and said, “Our children lack education.
 They are not prepared for the future.
 What we need more than anything is a school in Khumjung.”

-What the Nepalese needed was practical help, to be able to help themselves improve their standards of education and health.
+What the Nepalese needed was practical help and the ability to help themselves improve their standards of education and health.
 Hillary established the Himalayan Trust, and in 1961 a three room school-house was built in Khumjung with funds raised by the tireless mountaineer.
 Throughout the 1960’s Hillary’s commitment to Nepal broadened as he returned there to help the Nepalese build clinics, hospitals and more schools.
 Over the next four decades, he worked to raise the funds and help set up over 30 schools, two hospitals and 12 medical clinics.
 He also raised the funds to build two airstrips in Nepal to make it easier to bring in supplies.

 “I have never felt sorry for the Sherpas , and I have never tried to impose projects on them.
 These are all things that the local people wanted, and we just responded.
 Every time we finish one project we get more requests.”

-Hillary’s fame was the ticket to fundraising and, into his ninth decade, he spent more than half the year travelling the world from his New Zealand home, raising money for the trust and supervising the various projects undertaken with the funds he’d raised.
+Hillary’s fame was the ticket to fundraising and, into his ninth decade, he spent more than half the year travelling the world, raising money for the trust and supervising the various projects undertaken with the funds he raised.
 It is largely thanks to Hillary’s persevering efforts that the Sherpa’s existence has been made better known to the world.

 One of the less fortunate by-products of the new airstrips was that Nepal became more accessible to mountaineering parties and tourists.
-The truism that ‘modern life is rubbish‘ is brought home by the garbage that has accumulated on the slopes of Everest over the last few decades.
+The truism that ‘modern life is rubbish‘ is brought home by the garbage that accumulated on the slopes of Everest over the last few decades.
 Hillary became concerned at the damage to the environment and campaigned to control the amount of tourism and the extent to which it affected Sherpa life and culture.
-He was concerned that money had become an important part of Sherpa culture in the half century since his ascent, but realistic about the need to find sustainable ways of helping the people survive.
-He had faith in their endurance.
-The closeness of the relationship that Hillary developed with the Sherpa people led him to admire their strength, enthusiasm and their sense of humour.
+He was concerned that money had become an important part of Sherpa culture in the half century since his ascent, yet realistic about the need to find sustainable ways of helping the people survive.
+His faith in their endurance and the closeness of the relationship that Hillary developed with the Sherpa people led him to admire their strength, enthusiasm and their sense of humour.

 “I think that the tourism is a very big economic benefit to the Sherpa people and also they have very strong ties to their own social attitudes and their own religion, so fortunately they’re not too influenced by many of our western attitudes … they have a very strong culture and very strong village spirit.
 They work together on projects and so on and much of this is very admirable.”